empyreanx/obj-viewer/README.md

 where *FILE* is the path of the OBJ file.

 The model should then be displayed in a window.
 Use the arrow keys rotate the model.
+Escape quits the program.

 ## License